This page contains affiliate links. Please read our disclosure for more info.

 Other Tokyo Disneyland Attractions

 If you have extra time, here are some more Tokyo Disney attractions to consider.
-Pick up a leaflet on entry or check the app for the day’s show and parade times.
+Check the app for the day’s show and parade times.

 - Swiss Family Treehouse – A lowkey attraction where you climb up into a treehouse.